4 Force Management

 Retrain: Retrain a pilot/crew to a new unit.
 Commanders may retrain a pilot/crew when selling a unit and immediately purchasing a replacement unit of the same type or when exchanging the pilots/crew between two units.

 Pay 250,000 C-bills multiplied by the difference in BV skill multiplier between their current skill level and 4/5 to retrain the crew/pilot.
 For example, a 3/3 pilot has a BV skill multiplier of 1.44, so it costs 110,000 C-bills to retrain a 3/3 pilot for a new unit.
-See BattleTech: TechManual, page 315, for the BV skill multiplier table.
+See BattleTech: TechManual p.
+315 for the BV skill multiplier table.
 Add 250,000 C-bills to the retraining cost for pilots/crew with an SPA.
 Each pilot/crew has to be retrained when exchanging the pilots/crew between two units.

 The old and new unit must be the same type.
 For example, a ’Mech pilot can only be retrained into another ’Mech unit.
-A Combat Vehicle crew can only retrain to the same type of Combat Vehicle: ground, VTOL, WiGE, or naval.
-See BattleTech: Total Warfare, page 192, for discussion of the Combat Vehicle types.
+A Combat Vehicle crew can only retrain to the same type of Combat Vehicle: ground, VTOL, WiGE, or naval (see p.192, TW ).

 Advanced Refit: Pay 200% of the difference in C-bill cost to refit a unit to a different variant that is available on a different faction list.
 The unit must be available in the current era.
 A Locust LCT-1V is a widely available variant that costs 1,512,400 C-bills while the Locust LCT-6M costs 4,277,500 C-bills is only available to the Free Worlds League and the Word of Blake during the Civil War era.
 A commander outside of the Free Worlds League or Word of Blake may pay 5,530,200 C-bills to convert a LCT-1V to a LCT-6M.
 Converting back to a variant on the faction list for the force only costs the standard Refit cost.
 Advanced Refit has a minimum cost of 500,000 C-bills or 20% of the original C-bill cost of the unit, whichever is less.